humbertodias/challenges/palindrome-prime/README.md

 sys     0m0.031s
 ```

-## v4) Brute force for Prime for Prime and Math Guess for Palidrome
+## v4) Brute force for Prime for Prime and Math Guess for Palindrome

 ```
 $ javac PPrimeV4.java